Eagle (British comics): Mergers with other comics

+List of stories

 Legacy

 Eagle inspired several imitators, such as Valiant, Tiger, and Lion (which featured a Dan Dare clone, "Captain Condor") but such adventure tales were less palatable for girls.
 Female characters like Dan Dare's Professor Peabody (one of only two female main characters in the strip), were generally given less important roles than the men, and as a result a trend developed toward producing comics aimed specifically at either boys or girls.
 Girl, a sister title to Eagle, appeared in November 1951, and featured youthful capers in boarding schools, and tales of equestrian adventure.
 Later comics such as Jackie, descended from contemporary women's magazines, were more cosmopolitan in flavour.
-Girl was followed in 1953 by Robin, which was aimed at younger children, and in March 1954 by Swift, for older readers than Robin but younger than Eagle itself.
+Girl was followed in 1953 by Robin, which was aimed at younger children, and in March 1954 by Swift, for older readers than Robin but younger than Eagle or Girl.

 The popularity of comics which depicted war faded after the end of the Second World War, and Eagles previously unheard-of circulation figures helped define the content of most comics produced during the 1950s, including war.
 In contrast to other, earlier publications, Eagle attempted to educate the reader with factual, text-based historical stories, such as the life of Winston Churchill, as presented in "The Happy Warrior".
 A detailed account of the Second World War was given, while one strip lambasted German paratroopers, who on seeing British infantry below them, shouted "Donner und Blitzen!
 Der Englander!"
 During the mid-1950s however, comics began sensationalising their covers with war imagery, and Eagle followed suit in the 1960s.

 Morris went on to become editorial director of the National Magazine Company, and later its managing director and editor-in-chief.
 He launched Cosmopolitan in the UK, and with Condé Nast he formed COMAG, one of the UK's largest media distribution companies.
 He was appointed OBE in 1983, retired the following year, and died in March 1989.
 Despite his later work however, he is best remembered as the founder of Eagle.
 His memorial service at St Bride's Church in Fleet Street was filled to overflowing.